Greece to end its bond market exile on Thursday

 International banks have been mandated to sell a benchmark five-year, euro-denominated bond under British law, with the sale to be completed "in the immediate future," the country's finance ministry said in a statement.

 According to sources speaking to Reuters and Thomson Reuters news and information service IFR, pricing is set for Thursday.
-Greece initially priced the sale at a yield of between 5 and 5.25 percent and has already attracted more than 11 billion euros ($15.21 billion) of investor interest.
+Two investors said Greece was sounding out an indicative yield of 5.25 percent to 5.5 percent.

-"We aim to raise up to 2.5 billion euros," one Greek government official said.
+"We aim to raise up to 2.5 billion euros on Thursday," one government official said.
 "It will be a great success if the coupon is below 5.3 percent."

 The sale is an important milestone for one of Europe's most troubled economies.
 The last time it sold bonds, as opposed to very short-term paper, was back in March 2010.